fahmishq/fahmishq.github.io/about.md

 permalink: /about/
 ---

 Welcome guys.
-My name is Fahmi and i'am 19 yo. as a student I really like to do things that are challenging, I have a passion for creating innovative and effective solutions.
+My name is Fahmi and i'm 19 yo. as a student I really like to do things that are challenging, I have a passion for creating innovative and effective solutions.

 This website is where I share my projects, thoughts, and my journey.

 ### More